Angrypuncake/MazeBuilderV1/README.md

 - After selecting an instance and the corresponding wall is highlighted, click the 'Delete selected' button.

 ### Rotating
 - The block that you are currently holding can be rotated with `r`.
 This will swap its width and height.
-Usefull for quickly building walls.
+Useful for quickly building walls.

 ### Undo
 - Ctrl + Z will undo the last action, if it was to delete a block, it will restore the deleted block.
 If it was to place a block, it will then delete the block.